kuldeep23907/Top-Level/BusinessModel.md

 ## The business model of _Machu-Picchu_
 The business model of ¨Machu-Picchu_ is similar to a public service such as a road network: a main road and a lot of feeder roads.
 The component roads of whole network are built by a lot of independent entities and the value of the whole is more than each component separately.
+### Sources of benefits
+The immediate benefit of _Machu-Picchu_ is to lower the risk-sharing costs.
+As a result, economic activity will be changed throughout the whole economy as the saved resources arc re-deployed, as smallholder farmers and breeders adjust to their new cost and pattern of expenditure.
+The extent to which the local economy will benefit from the investment will be dependent on its economic potential, such as unused land and labour, and on the magnitude of the change in economic practices, cascading up from agriculture to the services (education, health, legal etc.).
+The effect on the economy is extremely complex and is virtually impossible to model in detail.